-Bush’s lies about the war on
+Bush’s lies about the war on Iraq were the latter.

 Bush acted solo to obstruct the very checks and balances put in place to ensure that a measure of parliamentary representation, for what it’s worth, ensued.
 Yet he continues to equate his will to war with the will of the bamboozled American people.